Honkai: Star Rail: Development

 Honkai: Star Rail began development in 2019 with the goal of "exploring new directions for the Honkai series".
 The production team has about 500 people, most of whom are fans of science fiction works and turn-based role-playing games.
-This project is HoYoverse's first attempt at a turn-based combat mechanism game.
+This project is miHoYo's first attempt at a turn-based combat mechanism game.
 The team has stated that this genre is very popular in the game market and can lower the difficulty threshold for players to get started.
 In previous surveys conducted by HoYoverse, many players expressed that they enjoy this type of game.
 There were concerns about whether this type of game is too retro, but the production team believes that as long as the quality of the game is enjoyable, it can attract players.

 Like other works in the Honkai series, it is in no way "too hard-core science fiction".
 The setting of Honkai Impact 3rd is Earth, but the plot mentions other planets in this worldview.
 Therefore, the production team of Honkai: Star Rail decided to develop a cosmological theme around its game's lore and worldbuilding to expand on this concept of "a universe".
-The narrative structure of road movies with the protagonist and similarly aged companions traveling across a variety of planets in the universe, while the setting revolves around taking a train which draws inspiration from the idea of a steam train running through the stars in the novel Night on the Galactic Railroad by Kenji Miyazawa and Leiji Matsumoto's famous manga, Galaxy Express 999.
+The setting revolves around taking a train which draws inspiration from the idea of a steam train running through the stars in the novel Night on the Galactic Railroad by Kenji Miyazawa and Leiji Matsumoto's famous manga, Galaxy Express 999.
 The production sequence of each planet in the game takes around one year to first determine the worldview and theme of the planet, then create the characters and detailed setting information, and then finally write the plot.

 The overall artistic vision of each planet is based on elements from real-world cultures and aesthetics: